Reshaping our energy future.

 - Advance electrification and support adoption of electric vehicles.

-- Promoting options to reduce customer energy use.
+- Promote options to reduce customer energy use.

 - Electrify fleet vehicles.

-- Reduce emissions associated with our electric and gas use, including increasing renewables consumption for our owned buildings
+- Reduce emissions associated with our electric and gas use, including increasing renewables consumption at PPL’s company buildings.

 We continue to make progress toward our goal, and we are on track to achieve our interim targets.
 Through 2021, we reduced carbon emissions nearly 60% from 2010 levels.